Higher Diploma in Building Technology and Management (Surveying)

 Year One: Student will take a number of General University Requirements (GUR) subjects including languages and general education.
 Subjects related to core professional knowledge will be included in the curriculum in Semester 2.
 Safety workshop practice, construction drawing preparation and information management subjects are also included.

-Year Two: Students will typically choose a specific stream (BS/QS/GP), and a set of elective subjects for corresponding streams must be taken in addition to common core subjects for all students.
+Year Two: Students will typically choose a specific stream (BS/QS/GP), with compulsory set of elective subjects in addition to common core subjects for all students.
 Students are also required to complete a final year project, in which they must integrate knowledge from different fields of study.
-BIM applications are also emphasised in the final year project.
+BIM applications are emphasised in the final year project.

 Information on the curriculum design and subject information can be obtained at www.bre.polyu.edu.hk/teachingnlearning/teachingnlearning-01.html.